blender-dev/toolbot-wiki/wiki/how-to-start.md

-hello
-# how are you
+# On this page you will learn how to invite ToolBot to your server